 As the business landscape becomes more technical, there’s a tendency to target board candidates with specialized expertise, whether cybersecurity, cryptocurrency or digital marketing.
 The group debated whether this is the right approach.

-“You can’t populate boards with siloed functional experts,” said one attendee.
+“You can’t populate boards with just functional experts,” said Russo.
 “One of the critical roles of the board is providing direction on the strategy: where is the company is heading?
-You need people around the table with certain backgrounds who can ask the right questions.
+You need people around the table with relevant backgrounds who can ask the right questions.
 Each board has to use its judgement around what level of functional expertise it needs depending on its risk profile.”

 Indeed, boards are gaining a better understanding of the types of digital expertise in the market.
 Five years ago, everyone wanted a “digital director.”
 Today, boards are more attuned to the difference between digital marketing and cybersecurity expertise—between a technology entrepreneur and someone who’s navigated digital transformation at a legacy company.

 The group generally agreed that bringing third-party experts into the boardroom can be a great way to tap functional expertise without sacrificing board real estate.
 Each board will have to judge for itself the right balance between leveraging external experts vs. recruiting new directors.
 Yet, boards must also be cautious not to use “specialized expertise” as a disqualifier.
 In a recent episode of Inside America’s Boardrooms, Spencer Stuart partner Jason Baumgarten made an interesting point: